The residency program

 In order to access the musical residency program of the Fondation Singer-Polignac, an artist must be co-opted by:

-First, the musical advisors and the associate artists would submit their propositions to the foundation’s manager who would then present them to the board of governors in June of every year.
+First, the associate artists would submit their propositions to the foundation’s manager who would then present them to the board of governors in June of every year.

-Among other things, this musical residency offers the possibility to rehearse in one of the six rooms available in the mansion throughout the year, but also to play concerts during the musical season of the foundation.
+Among other things, this musical residency offers the possibility to rehearse in one of the six rooms available in the mansion throughout the year, but also to give a concert produced by the foundation.

-The residency contract lasts a year, from July to June, and can be renewable four times.
+The residency contract lasts three years, and can be renewed one time.

 Messiaen Trio rehearsing in Atelier Cortambert © FSP CLP